kristianwiklund/model-railroading/station restoration/README.md

 I started by covering the walls with white primer (Ammo-Mig OneShot, IIRC), then applied a coat of yellow Vallejo 70976 buff (which needed serious thinning to be airbrushed).
 Then I masked the upper part (the vertical planks) and coated the horizontal planks with Ammo-mig A.MIG-0065 "forest green" aiming at a similar paint scheme as the [Grand Trunk Railway's Petersburg station](https://www.cweek.ca/photo/show/189).
+Finally, the inside of the wall parts were coated black in an attempt to remove as much light leakage as possible.

 ![parts with primer](media/white.png)
 ![parts painted yellow](media/yellow.jpg)